uc-cdis/cloud-automation/kube/services/gen3-discovery-ai/README.md

 To load topics consistently, we setup an S3 bucket to house the persisted data for the vectordb.

-### Getting data into S3

-We could support more than TSVs in the future, but for now that's the only automated support.

-Move TSVs of data into the configuration in cdis-manifest.
-The expectation is that for Chromadb loading, the files are placed in a `gen3-discovery-ai/knowledge/tsvs` folder relative to where the `manifest.json` is.
-For example:
-`~/cdis-manifest/avantol.planx-pla.net/gen3-discovery-ai/gen3-discovery-ai/knowledge/tsvs`

-You can rsync from local if you have files locally.

-See the Gen3 Discovery AI service repo README for more info.

 ### Getting data from S3 in mem